Ironwood (Ostrya virginiana)

 Range

-Found mostly in rich, not-too-dry soil throughout the state, but scattered or absent near the western border.
-Very shade tolerant and slow growing.
-Frequently forms an understory in forests of mixed hardwoods.
-Relatively short-lived.
-Good replacement species after buckthorn removal.
+Found mostly in rich, moderately moist soils throughout the state but scattered or absent near the western border.
+Very shade-tolerant and slow-growing.
+Frequently forms an understory in mixed hardwood forests and is relatively short-lived.
+Useful as a replacement species after buckthorn removal.

 Wood uses

-Very strong, hard, heavy, durable, light brown with thick, pale sapwood.
-The wood is used for fence posts, handles of tools, mallets and other small articles, and fuel.
-Attractive ornamental tree.
+Wood is very strong, hard, heavy, and durable, light brown with thick, pale sapwood.
+Used for fence posts, tool handles, mallets, and other small articles, as well as fuel.
+Attractive as an ornamental tree.

 Back to top